Isti01/glCraft/README.md

     - The game has block placing, block picking and block breaking. - *maybe the most essential feature*
     - Implemented a basic UI to change the active block, load saves, and load custom textures for the world.
     - The world is generated procedurally using a seed, and loaded dynamically as the player moves across it.

+- Controls
+  -
+    - `Left Click` to break a block
+    - `Middle Click` to pick a block
+    - `Right Click` to place a block
+    - `WASD`  to move around
+    - `Shift` to descend when physics is off
+    - `Space` to ascend when physics is off, or jump when physics is on
+    - `Ctrl` to go faster
+    - `Esc` to open the menu

 ## Libraries that I used